Schur expansion of random-matrix reproducing kernels: General aspects of the Schur expansion

 From \eqref{eq:KNint} we may equivalently expand for $(x_1, \dots, x_n)$ and $(y_1, \dots, y_n)$ separately, applying \eqref{eq:dualCauchy} twice.

 \begin{theorem} In the above notation,

 \end{theorem}

 This latter expansion was first obtained by Rosengren \cite[Prop.5]{Rosen}.
 The equivalence between \eqref{eq:KernelDoubleexp} and Rosengren's formula stems from $\left\langle s_{\lambda^{\prime}} s_{\mu^{\prime}} \right\rangle_{w}$ being equal to the determinant of a Hankel minor, and rearranging the terms in the sum.
+Thus, the result of Theorem \ref{thm:double} is known, but the derivation here is different, only using the dual Cauchy identity.
+In addition, the identification with Rosengren's previous result is not completely immediate and it involves the application of Andreief's identity \cite{Andreief}.

 In the 2-point case, Theorem \ref{thm:double} implies the following classical result \cite{Collar,Kailath} (see also \cite {Berg,SimonCD,Borodin:1998hxr}).

 \begin{corollary} Let $\mathcal{H}_N (w) $ the $N \times N$ Hankel matrix of moments of the measure $w(z) \mathrm{d} z$,